sustech-topology/TopCap/TopCap/comparison/README.md

 ### STFT-based speech classification models

-We also bulid a comparative model that uses the spectral features by short-time Fourier transform (STFT) with a convolutional neural network (CNN) for implementation.
-Based on resizing the spectrograms to two different dimensions (one $16 \times 16$ and the other $8 \times 8$), the work is divided into two experiments.
-The model is implemented using TensorFlow and aims to distinguish between two classes (i.e., voiced vs. voiceless consonants) based on STFT features.
+We also bulid a comparative model that uses the spectral features derived by short-time Fourier transform (STFT), with a convolutional neural network (CNN) for implementation.
+Based on resizing the spectrograms to 2 different dimensions (one $16\times16$, the other $8\times8$), this comparison is divided into two experiments.
+The model is implemented using TensorFlow and aims to distinguish between voiced and voiceless consonants based on the STFT features.
 The model implementation includes a complete pipeline from data loading and STFT feature extraction to model training and evaluation.

 [`STFT–CNN.py`](STFT–CNN.py) realises this model as follows.